jayles/Vraic-ts/README.md

 - [ ] Unit tests need to be added to core code, but this will be done after the HTML parsing and event handling changes
 - [ ] Should rename @Output decorator to something else
 - [ ] e2e testing highlighted problem with Puppeteer's date serialisation which needs further investigation (example component PersonForm DTO fails e2e test)
-- [ ] e2e testing with Puppeteer result in long paths to target HTML elements due to the DOM piercing problem.
+- [ ] e2e testing with Puppeteer uses long paths to target HTML elements due to the DOM piercing problem.
 There used to be a '>>>' DOM piercing CSS selector, but this has been removed from Chromium/Chrome.
-This issue will be present in all e2e testing using Pupeteer and web components.
-Best solution for now will be to add a façade class that simplifies the frequenctly used tests.
+This issue will be present in all e2e testing using Puppeteer and web components.
+Best solution for now will be to add a façade class that simplifies the frequently used tests.